-From the table, (remembering to use the $\alpha = .025$ table because the table is one-tail and the test is two-tail) she finds that the critical F for 10,8 df is 4.30.
-Because her F-score is less than the critical score, she concludes that her F-score is "close to one", and that the variance of customers in her office is the same as it was in the old office.
+Using the interactive Excel template in Figure 6.2 (and remembering to use the α - .025 table because the table is one-tail and the test is two-tail), she finds that the critical F for 10,8 df is 4.30.
+Because her F-calculated score from Figure 6.2 is less than the critical score, she concludes that her F-score is "close to one", and that the variance of customers in her office is the same as it was in the old office.
 She will need to look further to solve her staffing problem.